Ebrahim Ranjbar

 Ebrahim Ranjbarkivaj is an Iranian paralympic archer.
-He participated at the 2016 Summer Paralympics in the archery competition, being awarded the bronze medal in the men's individual recurve open event.
+He competed at the 2016 Summer Paralympics in the archery competition, being awarded the bronze medal in the men's individual recurve open event.
 He also competed in the mixed team recurve open event, being awarded the silver medal with his teammate Zahra Nemati.
 He had competed in archery events at the 2000 and 2012 Summer Paralympics, without winning a medal.